-- Have you had a Noxious Weeds Inspector advise you prior to purchase?
+- Have you had a Weeds Officer advise you prior to purchase?

-The weeds that are there now tell the story of the property, so before you commit to buying have a chat with the local Noxious Weeds Inspector.
+The weeds that are there now tell the story of the property, so before you commit to buying have a chat with the local Weeds Officer.

 - Are there any easements or right of ways through the property?